GODZAOZAO/Shao_MVC/README.md

 - Controllers: Handle user requests, interact with models, and coordinate the flow of data between models and views.
 - Routing: The routing mechanism maps URLs to specific controllers and actions to handle user requests.

+### Payment Integration with Stripe API
+The project integrates with the Stripe API for payment processing.
+The features related to payment processing include:

+- Online payment acceptance: Users can securely make payments for products or services using various payment methods supported by Stripe.
+- Payment gateway integration: The application integrates with the Stripe payment gateway to handle payment transactions securely.
+- Seamless checkout experience: Users can easily complete the payment process with a smooth and user-friendly checkout flow.
+- Payment status tracking: The application tracks and manages the status of payment transactions, allowing users and administrators to view and monitor the payment history.

 ## Deployment
 Using Microsoft Azure for depolyment.